FAQs

 Who can I contact for more information?

-Stanford University: Please contact SCANCOR Administrative Coordinator, Kirsti Wagner at kewagner@stanford.edu
+Stanford University: Please contact SCANCOR Coordinator at the Graduate School of Education, Olivia Motamedi at oliviamo@stanford.edu

 Harvard University: Please contact SCANCOR Coordinator at the Weatherhead Center, Diana Ocampo Belloso at dianaocampobelloso@wcfia.harvard.edu